MylesLandais/obsidian-sync/ITIL v4 foundations.md

 Organization

 **Output** deliverable tangible, or intangible
-**Utility**  defines the *functionality* offered by a product, *fit for purpose* that removes constraints from the consumer.
-**Warranty** assurance that a product or service *fit for use* will meet agreed requirements, Availability, capacity, security, continuity

 ## Service Relationships
 ![[Pasted image 20211109105204.png]]

 **Service offering** Goods, Access to resources, and/or Service actions desgined to address target consumers needs.
 **Service relationship management** combined or joined activites between providers and consumers for creating value.
-*Service provision*
-*Service consumption* act of organizations consuming services
+**Service provision** activities that provide services, access to resources, and fullfillment of service actions **Service consumption** act of organizations consuming services, Includes management of resources, may include recieving goods

 # ITIL guiding principles
 *recomendations for organizational service management*